aws-samples/aws-hpc-tutorials/content/06-batch-mnp-train-dl1/07-create-job-definition.md

 tags : ["configuration", "vpc", "subnet", "iam", "pem"]
 ---

+In this section,
-In this section you will create the AWS Batch Multi-Nodel Parallel job definition as a json and create the artifact using aws-cli
+- create the AWS Batch Multi-Nodel Parallel job definition as a json file
+- create the artifact using aws-cli

 ### Multi Node Job Definition Template